 You can also get your own pressure washer to make the project go more smoothly.

 Bleach and vinegar both kill mold, algae, and other contaminants; however, many homeowners hate that lingering bleach smell around their pool, especially since the air might already smell like chlorine!
-For those especially sensitive to bleach smell, use a 50-50 white vinegar and water solution instead of bleach.
+For those especially sensitive to the bleach smell, use a 50-50 white vinegar and water solution instead of bleach.

 Once applied, allow this mixture to soak for several minutes on the mold or other debris before scrubbing.
 Rinse thoroughly and ensure you don’t leave anything behind.
 While that vinegar smell might also be a bit bothersome, note that it does dissipate faster than bleach smells, so rest assured that your pool enclosure will be comfortable for use before too long.